jennykinahan/randomized-selector/README.md

 # randomized-selector
 A selector which takes a new line delimited file, and randomly chooses n-number of elements from the list.
 Written in Python

 The application works by taking a new-line delimited file, and can be provided a `count` that determines the number of results desired.
+The list from the file will be parsed as a list, and using `python.random()` the list will be shuffled and random element will be chosen from the shuffled list.

 ## Examples
 With the file `example.txt` provided within the repository there are 6 fruits and vegetables in the file.